sequencemedia/difference-engine/README.md

 In addition, the class has a method for describing how an element maps from the first array to the second.

-''ArrayEngine, StringEngine, NumberEngine and ObjectEngine to follow.''
+<em>ArrayEngine, StringEngine, NumberEngine and ObjectEngine to follow.<em>